How to Set Up Cloudflare for WordPress

 Click on Connect to Cloudflare.

-In case you have more domains hooked up to your Cloudflare account, you might need to pick the correct one from the dropdown.
-Click on Save Domain.
+In case you have more domains hooked up to your Cloudflare account, pick the correct one from the Select Domain dropdown.
+Then click on Save Domain.

 Lastly, switch the Enable Cloudflare CDN & Caching toggle to on, and click on Update Settings.

-At this stage, your WordPress site has been successfully integrated with Cloudflare – and with all of Cloudflare’s even advanced features working in your favor.
+At this stage, your WordPress site has been successfully integrated with Cloudflare – and with all of Cloudflare’s advanced caching features working in your favor.

 Get started with Cloudflare for WordPress today 🏁